shirked/P2P-Cloud/README.md

-# ⚡ Cloud-Based Peer-to-Peer Energy Trading Platform
+# ⚡ Cloud-Native Energy Trading Platform

-A modern cloud-powered web application that enables users to simulate **peer-to-peer energy trading** through a secure, scalable, and interactive dashboard.
+A modern cloud-powered web application that enables users to simulate **simulated energy trading** through a secure, scalable, and interactive dashboard.
 The platform allows users to monitor energy usage, track transactions, and participate in buying/selling energy units using a centralized cloud backend.

 ---